kailash-manasarovar/statement/docs/index.md

 I am Dr Katharine Margaret Murphy, Y2775989H; previously residing at Carrer Furs 15, Bloque 1, Escalera 2, Piso 3, Apartamento 17, Dénia, 03700 Alicante, Spain; an apartment set up with advanced spy-cam technology.

-Over the three years I lived in Carrer Furs, Dénia, after [finding the apartment available online on the 8th December 2021](timeline/2021/december.md#too-good-to-be-true-on-the-8th-december) and [signing the lease](timeline/2021/december.md#death-clause) and moving in on [15th December 2021](timeline/2021/december.md#semen-stains-on-the-sofa) I was drugged, poisoned, brain-damaged, repeatedly sedated after going to bed, filmed and live-streamed to millions of porn-addicts around the world.
+Over the three years I lived in Carrer Furs, Dénia, after [finding the apartment available online on the 8th December 2021](timeline/2021/december.md#too-good-to-be-true-on-the-8th-december), and [signing the lease which included a death clause](timeline/2021/december.md#death-clause), and moving in on [15th December 2021 to find semen stains on the sofa](timeline/2021/december.md#semen-stains-on-the-sofa), I was drugged, poisoned, brain-damaged, repeatedly sedated after going to bed, filmed and live-streamed to millions of porn-addicts around the world.

 Eventually, because I had no idea about what was happening to me, and because the gang's attempts at frightening me always failed, they tried to murder me by poisoning on numerous occasions.